 k.
 Section 10 - Remarks

-When there is insufficient space for adequate response to a question in any previous section, use this section to complete the information being furnished.
-In doing so, identify the previous question to which the entry refers.
-Also use the section for any point the claimant would like to emphasize--for example, some aspect of his/her case that he/she feels was not considered in arriving at the prior determination or decision.
-The information blocks at the end of the Remarks section should be completed by the person who completed the form.
+When there is insufficient space for adequate response to a question in any part of the form, use this section to complete the response.
+Always identify the corresponding question to which the entry refers before entering the response.
+Also, use this section to add any point the claimant would like to emphasize; for example, some aspect of the case that he or she believes was not adequately considered in the prior determination.